 Now, let’s start at the beginning of the movie, and see what has and has not been misinterpreted.

-Beginning with Gore’s introduction of the film, he sounds calm, eloquent, and gloomy.
+Beginning with Gore’s introduction to the film, he sounds calm, eloquent, and gloomy.
 His voice and tone in the introduction grab the watcher’s attention.
-It also makes him look as if he loves nature, and that he really wants to protect his “only home.”
+It also makes him look as if he loves nature, and that he wants to protect his “only home.”
 Message: Al cares.
-I believed that Al cares until I learned that Al Gore’s home did not have any solar panels, windmills, geothermal system, or any other “green power.”
+I believed that Al cared until I learned that Al Gore’s home did not have any solar panels, windmills, geothermal system, or any other “green power.”
 His utility bills for his home and pool house were $29, 268 last year when he released his movie.

 UPDATE: Almost 1 year after this essay was published, Al Gore announced to CBS 60 Minutes that he finally installed solar panels on his house.